Kenny Howes: History

-He also performed occasionally as the fill-in bassist for The Smithereens, including the closing night of famed New York City nightclub Kenny's Castaways in October 2012, for their June 2013 dates supporting Tom Petty and The Heartbreakers, and for a 2014 performance at Asbury Park, New Jersey's Stone Pony, which was simulcast on Yahoo LiveNation.
-Following DiNizio's death in December 2017, Howes performed with the surviving members of The Smithereens and others at the Count Basie Theatre in New Jersey at "Time and Time Again: A Celebration Of Pat DiNizio," in January 2018.
+He also performed occasionally as the fill-in bassist for the Smithereens, including the closing night of famed New York City nightclub Kenny's Castaways in October 2012, for their June 2013 dates supporting Tom Petty and The Heartbreakers, and for a 2014 performance at Asbury Park, New Jersey's Stone Pony, which was simulcast on Yahoo LiveNation.
+Following DiNizio's death in December 2017, Howes performed with the surviving members of The Smithereens and others at the Count Basie Theatre in New Jersey at "Time and Time Again: A Celebration Of Pat DiNizio", in January 2018.

-An expanded version of Kenny’s band, billed as Kenny Howes And Friends, performed The Beatles’ Revolver album, with guest singers and auxiliary instrumentation, in honor of that album’s 50th Anniversary in August 2016.
-The Atlanta performance sold out, inspiring Howes and Friends to begin a series of annual Beatles 50th Anniversary shows, commemorating the respective year’s material, up through 1969/2019.
+An expanded version of Kenny's band, billed as Kenny Howes And Friends, performed The Beatles' Revolver album, with guest singers and auxiliary instrumentation, in honor of that album's 50th Anniversary in August 2016.
+The Atlanta performance sold out, inspiring Howes and Friends to begin a series of annual Beatles 50th Anniversary shows, commemorating the respective year's material, up through 1969/2019.

-In February 2017, Kenny released a music video for his new single, "She Knows What I Mean."
+In February 2017, Kenny released a music video for his new single, "She Knows What I Mean".

-In July 2017, Howes joined the Retro Futura Tour, a nationwide package American tour, as bass guitarist for Katrina Of The Waves, Paul Young, and, for select shows, Annabella of Bow Wow Wow.
+In July 2017, Howes joined the Retro Futura Tour, a nationwide package American tour, as bass guitarist for Katrina of the Waves, Paul Young, and, for select shows, Annabella of Bow Wow Wow.

-In November 2018, Kenny performed on bass with Don Fleming for two Velvet Monkeys reunion shows.
-The shows were part of a series of Birthday concerts in honor of Henry Owings’ 50th Birthday.
+In November 2018, Kenny performed on bass with Don Fleming for two Velvet Monkeys reunion shows that were part of a series of concerts in honor of Henry Owings' 50th Birthday.

 Howes celebrated the 20th Anniversary of his compilation CD The Right Idea in February 2020 with an Atlanta performance featuring an expanded version of Kenny Howes and The Wow.